 Clad in it’s customary garb that would look familiar to any Final Fantasy fan dressed in a red coat, feathered hat and rapier, the crowd went wild when it appeared on screen.

 The battle design has Red Mage as a ranged magic dps.
-Yoshi admitted that they had to change how the job worked so it could fit into FF14 but we do know that it will be able to attack from melee and further away in battle.
-Red Mages can usually cast Black, White and Red magic so we will need to see how it plays out in FF14.
+Yoshi admitted that they had to change how the job worked so it could fit into Final Fantasy 14 but we do know that it will be able to attack from melee and further away in battle.
+Red Mages can usually cast Black, White and Red magic so we will need to see how it plays out in Final Fantasy 14.

 Despite a quickly deleted after the Japan Fan Fest that hinted at only two jobs being announced for the expansion.
 We got our confirmation Saturday as Yoshi P delivered the opening key note.
 Samurai, a melee dps, was going to be the second job for the expansion and it was to be the last.
 Red Mage and Samurai will be available in the starting ARR areas for players at level 50.
 While it is not stated implicitly, players will probably need to own the new expansion in order to access these jobs.